Bassam Mallick

 Magnesium deficiency is common in India, mostly invisible, and quietly responsible for a scattered list of symptoms that get blamed on other things.
 The fix is not a magic powder.
 It is daily seeds, regular millets, whole pulses, leafy greens — the food a traditional Indian plate is supposed to have anyway.
 If a supplement is genuinely needed, a modest dose of a well-absorbed form is reasonable and safe for most people.

 Don't mega-dose.
-Don't expect a mineral to fix sleep that is being wrecked by screens at midnight.
+Don't expect a mineral to fix sleep being wrecked by screens at midnight.
 Use it as one quiet, useful lever in a kitchen and a lifestyle that get most of the bigger things right.

 What to do next